Skip to main content

 Semantic tokens like --primary, --background, and --ring are declared on :root, [data-theme] and reference these aliases.
 Because [data-theme] is in the selector, the tokens re-evaluate whenever hue or neutral variables are overridden on a descendant.

-(Despite my reservations, I'm using shadcn tokens on this site to see what the hype's about / how my colors work with them; this isn't what's used in the actual project.)
+(I think they're too limited for practical use, but I'm using shadcn tokens on this site.
+It's mostly a thought experiment to see how far I can push them / test how my colors work with them; this isn't what's used in the actual project.)

 globals.css